pandastrike/vanilla/README.md

 $ huxley pending wait
 Done.
 ```
 The cluster is still being formed, therefore the command that created it has a *pending* state.
-Huxley tracks long-running commands for you to give you more control when managing them.
+Huxley tracks long-running commands to help you manage them.

 `pending ls` gives you a list of the long-running commands that are pending.
 You could keep using `ls` to see if the command is finished, but cluster creation takes between 10 and 15 minutes.